Loess: History of research

 The term "Löß" was first described in Central Europe by Karl Cäsar von Leonhard (1823–1824), who had reported yellowish brown, silty deposits along the Rhine valley near Heidelberg.
 Charles Lyell (1834) brought the term into widespread usage, observing similarities between "loess" and its derivatives along the loess bluffs in the Rhine and in Mississippi.
 At the time, it was thought that the yellowish brown silt-rich sediment was of fluvial origin and had been deposited by large rivers.
 The aeolian origin of the loesses was recognized later (Virlet D'Aoust 1857), particularly due to the convincing observations of loesses in China by Ferdinand von Richthofen (1878).
-A tremendous number of papers have been published since then, focusing on the formation of loesses and on loess/paleosol (older soil buried under deposits) sequences as the archives of climate and environment change.
+Many scientific papers have been published since then, focusing on the formation of loesses and on loess/paleosol (older soil buried under deposits) sequences as the archives of climate and environment change.
 Research on loesses in China to support water conservation has been ongoing since 1954.